lintang-b-s/navigatorX/README.md

 # navigatorx

 Simple Openstreetmap routing engine in go.
 This project uses Contraction Hierarchies to speed up shortest path queries by preprocessing the road network graph (adding many shortcut edges) and Bidirectional Dijsktra for shortest path queries.
 H3 is used as a nearest neighbor query.
 For route optimization, currently only TSP is supported, in the future VRP and its variants will be added.
-Currently it is still not possible to customize based on traffic data.
+Currently it is still not possible to customize graph based on traffic data,but customization features will be added in the future.

 ## Quick Start